RungrojWK/Machine-Equipment-Integration-System-Presentation/README.md

 # PRESENTATION PROJECT "Machine Equipment Integration System"

+### My Freelance Project with VSTO Development

+Welcome to my freelance project!
+This project was initiated based on user requests, and I've chosen to implement it using VSTO (Visual Studio Tools for Office).

 ### VSTO Integration

 Our project leverages VSTO (Visual Studio Tools for Office), a technology by Microsoft that enhances the integration of our solution with Microsoft Office applications.
 VSTO allows us to seamlessly extend and customize Office functionalities, providing users with a more robust and tailored experience.